Renogy 72000mAh Laptop Power Bank at a glance

-The Renogy 72000mAh Laptop Power Bank is not technically shock-proof, so you shouldn’t use it in scenarios where it’s going to get bashed around a lot.
+The Renogy 72000mAh is not technically shock-proof, so you shouldn’t use it in scenarios where it’s going to get bashed around a lot.
 That said, it does include a neoprene case that provides some measure of shock protection.
 It’s also sturdily built and feels solid and rugged.
 So if you do happen to bang it into anything, you’re not likely to have any significant problems.
 It’s not waterproof in any way.
 Make sure to keep it dry to prevent any damage.

 Huge battery capacity